Beauty pageants expose dreams and dangers in modern Myanmar

 "Compared to when I started, there's more interest in fashion, the girls are more confident and the society is more open," she said while sipping tea at the lobby of the five-star Sedona Hotel in Yangon.

-Still, there are risks in an industry that is as-of-yet unregulated with frequent stories of disputes and exploitation fueled by chatter on social media.
+Still, there are risks in an industry that is as-of-yet unregulated with frequent stories of disputes and exploitation fuelled by chatter on social media.

-Industry observers say the public spats often stem from contractual disputes between the pageants' Myanmar organizers and the winners.
-Most contracts stipulate that beauty queens must make commission payment to the organizers, usually between 20 to 30 percent of all earnings for up to three years.
+Industry observers say the public spats often stem from contractual disputes between the pageants' Myanmar organisers and the winners.
+Most contracts stipulate that beauty queens must make commission payment to the organisers, usually between 20 to 30 percent of all earnings for up to three years.

 John Lwin, a former model and founder of Star & Models International, calls the disputes "a fight over the rice bowl".